nickbearman/intro-r-spatial-analysis/README.md

 # intro-r-spatial-analysis
-Material for 1 day Introductory Course on Using R (&amp; RStudio) for Spatial Analysis
+Material for 1 day Introductory Course on Using R (RStudio) for Spatial Analysis.

+Material will be updated periodically.